 Island tug-of-war is an adaptation of traditional tug of war which not only requires strength but also agility and balance.
 This game is appropriate for all ages from Cub Scouts to Scouts BSA to Venturers.

-Boys always enjoy a good game of tug-of-war, but the boys who are much larger always have a big advantage.
-This version seemed to even things out, with the smaller boys having a chance at winning also.
+Youth always enjoy a good game of tug-of-war, but the boys and girls who are much larger always have a big advantage.
+This version seemed to even things out, with the smaller youth having a chance at winning also.
 The idea is that pairs of scouts stand on “islands” while playing tug of war.
 So agility and balance are needed just as much as strength.

 Island Tug of War Game

 - 1 five gallon paint bucket for each scout

 - 1 rope (about 25 feet) for each pair of scouts